eficode-academy/github-actions-katas/labs/systems-test.md

 ## Tasks

+- Add job named `Component-test`
-- Add job named `Component-test`, which will run `bash ci/component-test.sh` script that runs a docker-compose file with component tests.
+- Add a step to run `bash ci/component-test.sh` script.
+  This will run a docker-compose file with component tests.

 ```YAML
 - name: Execute component test
   run: bash ci/component-test.sh
 ```

-- This job needs to be dependent on `Docker-image` job.
+- Ensure that the job is dependent on the `Docker-image` job.

-- Add another job named `Performance-test`, which will run `bash ci/performance-test.sh` script that runs a docker-compose file with performance tests.
+- Add another job named `Performance-test`
+- Add a step to run the `bash ci/performance-test.sh` script.
+  This will run a docker-compose file with performance tests.
 (Same YAML structure as above)
 - It too needs to be dependent on `Docker-image` job.

 - Push the changes to GitHub and see that the tests are running.